the-events-calendar/the-events-calendar/readme.txt

 * Bug - Fixed an issue Twenty Fourteen and the event views being hidden in screen sizes smaller then 400px
 * Bug - Fixed an issue where the month view date selector became full window width when Skeleton styles were enabled
 * Bug - Fixed a notice on the plugin updater page
+* Bug - Fixed a localization issue in the settings environment (props to @tititou36 for highlighting the issue)
+* Bug - Fixed a problem which was resetting the "Show Google Map" option for events when they were re-imported via CSV (thanks to @jameswemyss for highlighting this)

 = [3.11.2] 2015-07-30 =